 Yen Carry Trade Today

 In 2018, the yen carry trade is weakening.
 The yen increased 5.8 percent in the first three months.
-Investors are betting a scandal may remove Prime Minister Shinzo Abe from office.
-That will end his expansive monetary policy.
-Also,the Bank of Japan said it may raise interest rates in 2019 as the economy improves.
+Investors bet a scandal would remove Prime Minister Shinzo Abe from office.
+That would end his expansive monetary policy.
+Also, the Bank of Japan said it may raise interest rates in 2019 as the economy improves.
 This follows almost 10 years of a weak yen that boosted the carry trade.